na-na-hi/renget/archive/TheNewCelebOfSahraTownCh2.md

 "CHEERS, LADS AN' LASSES.
 LI'LE ANDREW'S FOR THE LOT OF YOU WHO WANT A ROIGHT PROPA BEVVY!"

 It was shocking how many of them stayed.
 Not a single one swam off of the nine who gave them a helping hand.
 Stumpy and Nidoqueen looked at each other in surprise.
-They opened the cargo bay and revealed their c0ntents: 30 large crates of Little Andrew's, the finest mushroom beer in the whole wide world!
+They opened the cargo bay and revealed their contents: 30 large crates of Little Andrew's, the finest mushroom beer in the whole wide world!

 The dolphin Pokémon looked excited to have something special to drink, and once Nidoqueen unloaded the first crate and unboarded the pints of brew, she laid them out for them all to take, a pint for each of the lot.
 They seemed extremely happy for some reason, too.
 Stumpy wondered why.